The Runaway Bride (Doctor Who): Plot

 The Tenth Doctor is shocked when Donna Noble, in a wedding dress, appears within the TARDIS while in flight.
 The Doctor returns Donna to her wedding.
 At the reception, the Doctor determines that Donna must have absorbed a great deal of huon particles that drew her to the TARDIS.
 The reception is attacked by robots dressed as Santa Claus.
 The Doctor uses the sound system to destroy the Santas, and discovers something is controlling them remotely from space.

 Learning that Donna and her fiancé Lance work for a security firm owned by the Torchwood Institute, the Doctor asks Lance to take them there.
 Underneath the building, the Doctor finds a long tunnel under the Thames Barrier, and a secret laboratory producing huon particles, along with a pit that leads to the centre of the Earth.
 Their presence brings forth the spider-like Empress of the Racnoss, a race that was born hungry and ate entire worlds.
 The Empress, who had been in hibernation at the edge of the universe, awoke and took over the business after Torchwood was destroyed.
 (Note: Torchwood was destroyed in the 2006 episode "Doomsday".)
 Lance reveals he was working for the Empress and purposely fed huon particles to Donna to help free the Empress' children.
 Donna and the Doctor escape.
 The Empress uses Lance as a substitute, force-feeding him huon particles and then throwing him into the pit.

 The Doctor takes Donna to his TARDIS and travels back billions of years to discover that an inert Racnoss ship became the core of the Earth as the planet formed around it; the Empress is now trying to wake her children aboard that ship with the huon particles.
 The Doctor and Donna return to the present as other Racnoss start emerging from the pit.
 The Empress attacks Earth with a ship resembling a Christmas star.
 The Doctor attempts to offer a peaceful solution but the Empress refuses.
 The Doctor then remotely detonates explosive baubles used by the Santas at the walls of the base, flooding the pit with water from the Thames.
 The Doctor is prepared to die, but Donna urges him to escape with her, just as the Empress teleports to her ship to try to escape.
-However, the ship is out of huon energy, and human forces destroy the ship.
+However, the ship has run out of huon energy and is promptly destroyed by military forces.
 The Doctor asks Donna to travel with him.
 She declines, but suggests he needs a companion to keep his temperament in check.